DeathReaper0965/kata-number-convert-french/README.md

 3. Create a new python 3.11 environment using: `conda create -n kata python=3.11` (This is helpful for separating the application's dependencies from system dependencies)
 4. Activate the environment: `conda activate kata`
 5. Install all required dependencies: `pip install -r requirements.txt`
+6. For supporting Speech, we have to install just one more dependency of `ffmpeg` as it helps us in captuning audio from Microphone.
+Install it from this page: https://www.ffmpeg.org/download.html

+**TIP**: All the steps from 3-5 can also be done by just executing `sh install.sh` from terminal.
+However, you still have to download `ffmeg` separately.

 #### That's it, we're all done with the installation and all that's left is to start the app.